DevDyna/Synergy/doc/mod_compat.md

 Mod Compat
 - [Guideme](https://legacy.curseforge.com/minecraft/mc-mods/guideme)
-    It will provide a full documentation related on most of the content
+    It will provide a full documentation related on most of the present content